The Secret Behind That Cicada Sound

-ScienceDaily shares Derke Hughes’, a research engineer at the Naval Undersea Warfare Center, description of this process:
+According to ScienceDaily, Derke Hughes', a research engineer at the Naval Undersea Warfare Center, describes this process as such:

 "If your body were like that of a cicada, […] you would have a thick set of muscles on either side of your torso that would allow you to cave in your chest so far that all your ribs would buckle inward one at a time into a deformed position.
 Releasing the muscle would allow your ribs to snap back to their regular shape and then pulling the muscle again would repeat this.
 The cicada repeats this cycle for its left and right sides about 300 to 400 times a second."